porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 ## Launch

-Once you have decided on a final icon you can export it in the export it in the right format for the developer.
+Once you have decided on a final icon you can export it in the right format for the developer.

 ### Export preparation